Amazon com : Investigates Employees Leaking Data for Bribes | MarketScreener

 One of the newer ways some sellers are seeking an edge over rivals is getting access to Amazon employees.

-Some midlevel Amazon employees in China have the power to delete negative reviews and can access the email addresses of users who have bought and written reviews of specific items, said a person who has facilitated illicit transactions between third-party sellers and Amazon employees in southern China.
+Some midlevel Amazon employees in China have the power to delete negative reviews and can access the email addresses of users who have purchased specific items and written reviews of them, said a person who has facilitated illicit transactions between third-party sellers and Amazon employees in southern China.

 Brokers are the middlemen between Amazon employees and sellers who want negative reviews deleted or access to internal sales information.
 Brokers search for Amazon employees on Chinese messaging platform WeChat and send messages asking them if they would like to provide these services in exchange for cash, according to brokers and sellers who say they have been approached by brokers.